General Motors: Post-reorganization

+Motorsport

 GM participated in the World Touring Car Championship (WTCC) from 2004 to 2012, and has also participated in other motorsport championships, including 24 Hours of Le Mans, NASCAR, SCCA and Supercars Championship.

 GM's engines were successful in the Indy Racing League (IRL) throughout the 1990s, winning many races in the small V8 class.
 GM has also done much work in the development of electronics for GM auto racing.
 An unmodified Aurora V8 in the Aerotech captured 47 world records, including the record for speed endurance in the Motorsports Hall of Fame of America.
 Recently, the Cadillac V-Series has entered motorsports racing.

 GM has also designed cars specifically for use in NASCAR auto racing.
 The Chevrolet Camaro ZL1 is the only entry in the series.
 In the past, the Pontiac Grand Prix, Buick Regal, Oldsmobile Cutlass, Chevrolet Lumina, Chevrolet Malibu, Chevrolet Monte Carlo, Chevrolet Impala, and the Chevrolet SS were also used.
 GM has won many NASCAR Cup Series manufacturer's championships, including 40 with Chevrolet, the most of any make in NASCAR history, 3 with Oldsmobile, 2 with Buick, and 1 with Pontiac.
 In 2021, Chevrolet became the first brand to reach 800 wins.

 In Australia, Holden cars based on the Monaro, Torana and Commodore platforms raced in the Australian Touring Car Championship until 2022.
 Holden won the Bathurst 1000, a record 36 times between 1968 and 2022 and the Australian Touring Car Championship 23 times.
 From 2023, the Chevrolet Camaro will be raced.

+In November 2024, GM and TWG Global reached an agreement in principle to enter the 2026 Formula One World Championship under the Cadillac name with the Ferrari engine, and would enter as an engine supplier at a later date.